News & Trending Tax News

 Rene L/peopleimages.com/Adobe female colleagues discussing work at office

-First things first: Do you have a retirement plan?
-It might seem obvious, but not having one at all is mistake No. 1.
+First things first, are you planning for retirement?
+It might seem obvious, but not having a plan at all is mistake No. 1.

 Crafting a suitable retirement plan involves various factors like how much time you have until retirement, where you want to live, how you want to live, and — while it might sound unpleasant — your overall health.